-6.4.7 Changing Documentation, Properties, and Directors
+7.4.8 Changing Documentation, Properties, and Directors

-Documentation is attached to entities using the doc element (see section 6.3.7).
+Documentation is attached to entities using the doc element (see section 7.3.7).
 A doc element can optionally be given a name; if no name is given, then the name is implicitly "\doc".
 To replace a doc element, just give a new doc element with the same name.
-To remove a doc element, give a doc element with the same name and an empty body, as in
+To remove a doc element, give a doc element with the same name and an empty body, as in or

 '''

 <doc name="docname"></doc>

-or

-<doc name="docname"/>

 '''

-Properties can have their value changed using the property element (see section 6.3.6) with a new value, for example:

 '''

-cproperty name="propertyvalue"/>
+<doc name="docname"/>

 '''

+Properties can have their value changed using the property element (see section 7.3.6) with a new value, for example:

+<property name="propertyname" value="propertyvalue"/>